Louis Feutren: Occupation of France

 During the occupation of France the Bezen Perrot group collaborated with the Waffen-SS.
 He and his unit guarded an interrogation centre in Rennes and wore SS uniforms.
 Feutren reached the rank of junior officer in the Oberscharführer unit.

 Post liberation of France

 After the war he and his entrire unit were sentenced to death for crimes against resistance fighters and Jews, but he fled and travelled to the Republic of Ireland via Wales.

 He married Maura Martin in April 1956.
-He studied at the University of Galway, obtaining a Bachelor of Arts and a Diploma in Education.
+He studied at University College, Galway, obtaining a Bachelor of Arts and a Diploma in Education.

 Teaching

 He taught French at St Conleth's College from 1957 to his retirement in 1985.

 Death

 He died in Bray, County Wicklow in November 2009.

 Controversies

 National Library of Wales accepting bequest

 In 2011 the National Library of Wales accepted an archive and a bequest worth £300,000 from the estate of Louis Feutren.
 A portion of the bequest was to be used to show the destructive effects of "war and fascism".
 Huw Lewis criticised the library for accepting the bequest.